4 Countries You Must See in East Africa

 The parks allow a limited number of travelers each year to track these amazing creatures with the help of expert guides.
 Staring deep into the eyes of these endangered apes will be a time-treasured moment and not easily forgotten.

-Learn more about mountain gorilla tracking.
+Learn more about mountain gorilla trekking.

 A chimp baby relaxes with an adult family member in Uganda; Photo Credit: Charles Steinburg